-In total, there are about 22 million used cars in the country.
-The imported cars are what critics call garbage or junk cars – often more than 10 years old and not roadworthy in the US, they are sold in bulk at auction and come to Mexico for a new lease of life because there are fewer restrictions for cars on the roads.
+There are 22 million used cars in Mexico.
+The imported cars are what critics call garbage or junk cars.
+Often more than 10 years old and not roadworthy in the US.
+Sold in bulk at auction and come to Mexico for a new lease of life.
+There are fewer restrictions on cars on the roads.
 (2)

-- A Large population in need of quality used cars due to the market being flooded with marginal products.
+- A Large population needs quality used cars due to the market being flooded with marginal products.

 - Proximity to the United States